Thinnakornearth/Avatar/README.md

 * Driver Licence Service.
 * Birth Certificate Service.

+However, there are a few services in which these services will complement all government's services such as, payment service and check visa status service.

 # Project Approach

 The project uses microservices approach to develop the services.
 This means all services are independent so this method eliminates all problems in monolithic architecture.